 How much money will audiobook sales bring?
 (Estimating your royalties)

 If your sale is through Amazon, Audible or iTunes, the retailer will generally take between 60 and 75% of the price your audiobook sold for.
 If you’re selling wide, then other retailers typically take around 50%.
 The remainder will then be split according to the contract percentages between any other parties.
-These other parties include any aggregator other than ACX that you might use to help distribute your audiobooks; plus if you’ve done a royalty share deal then you’ve be sharing profits with your narrator; and if you’ve produced your audiobook through a production house, they they also may take a cut.
+These other parties include any aggregator other than ACX that you might use to help distribute your audiobooks (aggregator/distributors usually take 20% commission of the amount that the retailer sends then, which is itself only 25% to 50% of the price the audiobook sold for); plus if you’ve done a royalty share deal then you’ll be sharing profits with your narrator; and if you’ve produced your audiobook through a production house, they also may take a cut.

 Be aware that many audiobooks that sell through Amazon and Audible don’t sell for the full list price.
 For instance, if an audiobook is ‘bought’ with an Audible subscriber’s monthly credit, the royalty you’ll receive will be as though the audiobook sold for around $15, regardless of the nominal list price of the audiobook.
 Similarly, if the audiobook is purchased by an Audible subscriber, they receive a member discount of 30%, so the book’s sale price will be 70% of its list price.
 And savvy audiobook listeners know they can buy audiobooks at a significant discount if they also buy (or already own) the corresponding ebook.
 So listeners can buy audiobooks at Amazon in conjunction with the ebook, giving the audiobook a massive discount.
 For example, the audiobook for this book at Amazon is $17.99, but on the book’s Kindle page, you can buy the ebook and audiobook together for $11.50 – that’s over a third off full price and the listener gets both ebook and audiobook.
 (Authors don’t lose out too much, as they get the benefit of an ebook sale at the same time; whereas a narrator in a royalty share deal for that audiobook loses out heavily on that transaction!).
 So take these discounted prices into consideration when estimating your profits from audiobooks or any calculations of how many sales it will take to pay back a PFH outlay.